wwwebbb/RPS/README.md

 # RPS
 Created a simple Rock, Paper, Scissors game with HTML, CSS, and JS.
-Used Bootstrap and JQuery libraries as well.
+Used Bootstrap and JQuery libraries.

-Open index.html in your preferred browser and start playing!
+The JS modifies the DOM while simutaneously keeping track of the game's progression.